Long Term Development Plan

-In September of 2016, Chessington World of Adventures Resort submitted their vision of the park’s future to the Royal Kingston Borough Planning office.
-The plan, which includes several visuals, provides us with a rough outline of what we could expect to see over the next few years.
+In September of 2016, Chessington World of Adventures Resort submitted its vision of the park’s future.
+The plan includes several visuals.
+Provides us with a rough outline of what we could expect to see over the next few years.

 Below, we summarise what we could be seeing:

 - Potentially A Second Roller Coaster / Water Ride Attraction